-- EU Regulation 765/2008 on accreditation and market surveillance - Ecodesign Directive for Energy-Related Products 2009/125/EC - Energy Labelling Directive for Energy-Related Products 2010/30/EU
+- EU Regulation 765/2008 on accreditation and market surveillance - Ecodesign Directive for Energy-Related Products 2009/125/EC - Energy Labelling Directive for Energy-Related Products 2010/30/EU - Commission Regulation (EU) 2016/2282

 Though both the Ecodesign and the Energy Labelling Directives are required to be transposed into national legislation, neither contains any product specific requirements.
 These, instead, are provided in the implementing regulations.
 Currently, there are 28 product specific regulations and 16 product specific energy labelling regulations.
-All member states are required to appoint national MSAs to implement all these regulations.
-See Section 1.4
+All member states are required to appoint MSAs to implement all these regulations.